 Alzheimer’s was officially titled in 1906, after Dr. Alois Alzheimer.
 From his observations of a woman who suffered from an unusual mental illness, Dr. Alzheimer noted symptoms that included memory loss, ataxia, language problems, and behavioral deficits, along with significant changes in her brain tissue.
-After she passed, Dr. Alzheimer found a series of unusual “clumps” in her brain, known as amyloid plaques, and large bundles of fibers, that are now understood to be neurofibrillary tangles caused by the aggregation of tau protein.
+After she passed, Dr. Alzheimer found a series of unusual “clumps” in her brain, known as amyloid plaques, and large bundles of fibers.
+These are now understood to be neurofibrillary tangles caused by the aggregation of tau protein.

 Since the early 1900s, there has been avid research into treating both the symptomology and the disease.
 Current statistics show that nearly 500,000 cases of Alzheimer’s Disease are officially diagnosed annually within the United States and that globally someone develops Alzheimer’s Disease every three seconds.
 Researchers and physicians have been slowly determining the etiology of this illness, finding morphological changes in neurons, proteins, and proteases.

 Determining the biological causes and true underlying markers of this will help professionals to diagnose those with the condition faster and without the repetitive need of psychological battery assessments (or later, autopsy).
 Definitive diagnostic testing will allow for the initiation of treatment sooner in order to further curb the advancing symptoms of Alzheimer’s Disease.